abudhu/slate/source/vnet.html.md

     }
 ```

-Description: Array of IpAllocation which reference this VNET.
+Array of IpAllocation which reference this VNET.

 Name | Type | Required | Description
 ---- | ----- | ---- | ----